elerac/EasyPySpin/README.md

 ```sh
 EasyPySpin
 ```
-You can change some of the camera settings by adding the options to this command.
+To change the camera settings, add an option to this command.
 Check with the `-h` option.

 ## Usage
 ### Capture image from camera